meldontaragon/cdw-unit-cell-generator/README.md

 ### Current Functionality
 Currently the only options for layers are bulk and monolayer systems.
 In the future I hope to add functionallity to have an arbitrary number of layer (i.e. 0 for bulk, 1 for monolayer, 2 for bilayer, etc.).

+Currently there is a test functionallity (`-t` command line option) which will generate some sample files for monolayer with and without uniaxial and biaxial strain and some bulk structures.
+Currently there is no verification code for this so files need to be verified manually.
+This full testing functionallity is planned for a future release.

 ### Use
 Use of this program involves calling the binary and giving it all the arguments